spring-projects/sts4/theia-extensions/theia-spring-boot/README.md

 ## Developing with the browser example

-Start watching of the hello world extension.
+Start watching of the extension.

     cd spring-boot
     yarn watch